AdobeDocs/experience-platform.en/help/query-service/ui/monitor-queries.md

 >[!NOTE]
 >
->If a query has been Quarantined, you are recommended to review the template's SQL before you enable its schedule.
+>If a query has been Quarantined, you should review the template's SQL before you enable its schedule.
 This prevents a waste of compute hours if the template query still has issues.

 ### Delete a scheduled query {#delete}